Death toll set to rise after earthquake causes destruction across Myanmar

 Myanmar’s government said blood was in high demand in the hardest-hit areas.

 In a country where prior governments sometimes have been slow to accept foreign aid, Mr Hlaing said Myanmar was ready to accept assistance.
-The United Nations allocated 5 million dollars to start relief efforts.
+The United Nations allocated five million dollars (£3.86 3.86 million) to start relief efforts, while President Donald Trump said on Friday that the US was going to help with the response, but some experts were concerned about this effort given his administration’s deep cuts in foreign assistance.

 But amid images of buckled and cracked roads and reports of a collapsed bridge and a burst dam, there were concerns about how rescuers would even reach some areas in a country already enduring a humanitarian crisis.